-- IT services, applications, billing and testing support, product marketing, process management, support services and call center services. - Contractual establishment and maintenance of wired telecommunication networks and related works and the installation and maintenance of computer systems, marketing and importing services for third parties. - Installation and maintenance of wire and wireless telecommunication networks; import, export, sale, and distribution of equipment, machinery, telecommunication systems and smart building systems; in addition to marketing and distributing of telecommunication services and managing the centers related to those services; providing computer services and related programs and equipment and providing consultation services in the telecommunication, computer, software, and media production domains. - Wholesale and retail trade of computers and electronic equipment, maintenance and operation of such equipment, and provision of related services. - Establish and own companies specializing in commercial activities. - Manage its affiliated companies or to participate in the management of other companies in which it owns shares, and to provide the necessary support for such companies. - Invest funds in shares, bonds and other securities. - Own real estate and other assets necessary for undertaking its activities within the limits pertained by law. - Own or to lease intellectual property rights such as patents and trademarks, concessions and other intangible rights to exploit and lease or sub-lease them to its affiliates or to others. - Have interest or participate in any manner in institutions which carry on similar activities or which may assist the Company in realizing its own objectives in the Kingdom of Bahrain or abroad.
-The Company may acquire such entities or merge therewith. - Perform all acts and services relating to the realization of the foregoing objects. - Retail via the Internet - Technology in financial services
+- IT services, applications, billing and testing support, product marketing, process management, support services and call center services. - Installation and maintenance of wire and wireless telecommunication networks; import, export, sale, and distribution of equipment, machinery, telecommunication systems and smart building systems; in addition to marketing and distributing of telecommunication services and managing the centers related to those services; providing computer services and related programs and equipment and providing consultation services in the telecommunication, computer, software, and media production domains. - Wholesale and retail trade of computers and electronic equipment, maintenance and operation of such equipment, and provision of related services. - Establish and own companies specializing in commercial activities. - Manage its affiliated companies or to participate in the management of other companies in which it owns shares, and to provide the necessary support for such companies. - Invest funds in shares, bonds and other securities. - Own real estate and other assets necessary for undertaking its activities within the limits pertained by law. - Own or to lease intellectual property rights such as patents and trademarks, concessions and other intangible rights to exploit and lease or sub-lease them to its affiliates or to others. - Have interest or participate in any manner in institutions which carry on similar activities or which may assist the Company in realizing its own objectives in the Kingdom of Bahrain or abroad.
+The Company may acquire such entities or merge therewith. - Retail via the Internet. - Technology in financial services.